Denver Truck Accident Lawyer

 "*" indicates required fields

-What to Do If You’ve Been Injured in a Truck Accident
+What to Do If You’ve Been Injured in a Truck Crash

 Call the Police/911 & Seek Medical Attention

-Immediately after a truck accident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
+Immediately after a truck collision or crash, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
 Take pictures of both vehicles and the truck accident scene to share with your Denver truck accident attorney.

 Call Your Insurance Company